stylus/stylus/docs/functions.md

      add(15%, 10deg)
      // => 25

+### Multiple Return Values

+ Stylus functions can return several values, just as you can assign several values to a variable.
+For example the following is a valid assignment:

+       sizes = 15px 10px

+       sizes[0]
+       // => 15px

+Similarly we may return several values:

+       sizes()
+         15px 10px

+       sizes()[0]
+       // => 15px

+One slight exception is when return values are identifiers, for example the following looks like a property assignment to Stylus since no operators are present.

+     swap(a, b)
+       b a

+To disambiguate we may either wrap in parens, or utilize the `return` keyword.

+      swap(a, b)
+        (b a)

+      swap(a, b)
+        return b a

 ### Conditionals

  Let's say we want to create a function named `stringish()` to see if the value given can be transformed to a string.
 We check if `val` is a string, or an ident which is string-like.
 Because undefined identifiers yield themselves as the value, we may compare them to them-selves as shown below, where `yes` and `no` are used in place of `true` and `false`.